 Epithelial cells from the wound edge migrate across the wound shortly after injury.
 In a surgically repaired wound (healing by primary intention), they form an effective protective barrier to water and bacteria in 12 to 24 hours and resemble normal epidermis within 5 days.
 In a wound that is not repaired (ie, heals by secondary intention), epithelialization is prolonged proportionally to the defect size.

 Scars tend to be red and prominent for about 8 weeks.
 As collagen remodeling occurs, the scar becomes thinner and loses its erythema.
 In some patients, however, the scar hypertrophies, becoming unsightly and raised.
-Keloids are exuberant scars that extend beyond the limits of the original wound and are more likely in patients of color.
+Keloids Keloids Keloids are smooth overgrowths of fibroblastic tissue that arise in an area of injury (eg, lacerations, surgical scars, truncal acne) or, occasionally, spontaneously.
+Keloids are more frequent... read more are exuberant scars that extend beyond the limits of the original wound and are more likely in patients with darker skin.

-The most common factors that interfere with wound healing involve tissue ischemia, infection, or both (see table Factors That Interfere With Wound Healing); tissue ischemia predisposes to infection.
+The most common factors that interfere with wound healing involve tissue ischemia, infection, or both (see table ); tissue ischemia predisposes to infection.